putrevu1118/APPjs/README.md

 3. The index.html file was used to showcase the weather app title.
 The index.css styled the way it looked.

-4. The weather.js file showcases the tem, condition, and windspeed.
+4. The weather.js file showcases the term, condition, and windspeed.